 Breast reconstruction may be done at the same time as the mastectomy or later on.
 If radiation therapy is part of the post-surgery treatment plan, your oncologist may suggest waiting until radiation therapy is complete.

 Some women choose to have breast implants, which are filled with saline or silicone gel.
-You can read about breast implants on the Food and Drug Administration website.
+You can read about breast implants on the Food and Drug Administration, American Society of Plastic Surgeons and American Cancer Society websites.

 You also may have breast reconstruction with tissue that the plastic surgeon removes from another part of your body.
 Skin, muscle, and fat can come from your lower abdomen, back, or buttocks.
 The surgeon uses this tissue to create a breast shape.